AWBuchanan7/crystal-forever/README.md

 ![Viridian Forest](https://raw.githubusercontent.com/AWBuchanan7/crystal-forever/master/docs/images/viridianforest.png)
 The Viridian Forest has been restored to its likeness from Pokemon Red and Blue.
 A Scope Lens can be found and various wild pokemon are present!

+Additional Changes:

+- A programming error that resulted in the Moon Ball be ineffective has been corrected.

 ## See also

 - [**FAQ**](FAQ.md)